 Autofocus.
 The autofocus system in this lens is of a type that Tamron calls Piezo Drive, or PZD.
 It promises faster and quieter autofocus.
 In practice, I’ve found it to be quite good.
 While it doesn’t have the same snappiness of a high-end sports or wildlife lens, for an all-purpose lens at a significantly lower price point, the autofocus motor works well.

 Sharpness.
 I found it to be quite sharp zoomed out wide but noticeably less so when zoomed in, especially wide open.
 That’s pretty much what I’d expect, especially for a lens at the entry end of the market.
 But I was a little surprised how close to the center of the frame the softness extends.
 A good illustration of this is this photo of the detail on the front of the Lincoln Memorial.
 (Click on it to open a full-size version.)

 That said, in terms of general use, the images are still quite sharp, especially if you reduce the aperture a few stops from wide open.

 Barrel Distortion.
 There’s quite a bit of barrel distortion when zoomed out wide.
 You can see some examples with the architectural lines of the buildings in several shots in the sample images.
 Here’s an example:

 Chromatic Aberration.
 I found there to be quite heavy chromatic aberration (also called purple fringing) with this lens.
-It's not just at the edges of the frame, where you'd expect it, but encroaches quite a way towards the center of the frame.
+It’s not just at the edges of the frame, where you’d expect it, but it encroaches quite a way towards the center of the frame.